yuvaraj-venkataswamy/ERA-V1/session6/PART 2/README.md

 ![alt_text](https://github.com/yuvaraj-venkataswamy/ERA-V1/blob/main/images/sample_dataset_S6.png)

 ## TRAINING AND TESTING
+- In 13th epoch, I have reached 99.4% of accuracy.
-Training and testing logs are provided below,
+- Training and testing logs are provided below,
 ```
 Epoch 1 :
   0%|          | 0/469 [00:00<?, ?it/s]<ipython-input-8-57e2fa97f87c>:77: UserWarning: Implicit dimension choice for log_softmax has been deprecated.
 Change the call to include dim=X as an argument.